frantjc/port-forward/README.md

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html).

 Uses SNAT and UPnP to tell a router what to port forward.
-Written in such a way that more secure implementations can be written for networking devices that support them such as OPNsense which has an API to do such things.
+Written in such a way that more secure implementations can be written for networking devices that support them such as OPNsense.